doitintl/iris3/README.md

 `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.
 This behavior can be configured in various ways; see below.

 ## Note: Organization focus
 Note that Iris is designed to serve the org.
 It is not designed around serving a single project, but you can do that by configuring the project-filter to only label one project.
+See `config.yaml.orig` for documentation.

 ## Iris doesn't add information
 Iris does not *add* information, only *copy* values that already exist.
 For example, it can label a VM instance with its zone, since this information is known; but it cannot add a "business unit" label because it does not know what business